Cocona Sakurai: Personal life

 Sakurai's parents named her Kokona (心那) with the hope that she would grow up to be a good-hearted and gentle person, with the original meanings of "koko" or more generally "kokoro" (心) being “mind” and “na” (那) being "beauty" and "richness."

-Sakurai admires fellow golfer Hyo-Joo Kim.
+She is known for her two small but distinctive beauty marks, one on the left side of her chin and the other by her nose, also on the left, and a large dimple on her left cheek.

+Her brother Go has become a PGA of Japan Tour certified teaching professional after graduating from Chuo University.

+Sakurai has been an admirer of fellow golfer Kim Hyo-joo, and her sentiments towards her became stronger ever since seeing her play in person at the Simone Asia Pacific Cup in 2022.
 Her power meal is Japanese-style grilled eel (kabayaki).
 She likes confectionery made with red bean paste with the bean skin removed.
-She listens to Japanese pop music and is a big fan of the Japanese idol girl group Sakurazaka46.
-She has played Pokémon games since she was a child and still does.
+She listens to Japanese pop music and is a big fan of the Japanese idol girl group Sakurazaka46, and goes to their concerts in her off-season.
+She likes to play Animal Crossing and has played Pokémon (video game series) games since she was a child.

+Personal sponsors are Oji Holdings, the National Federation of Agricultural Cooperative Associations (Zen-Noh), the Vortex Corporation, the Axa Life Insurance Company, the PCA Corporation, and Shimabara Tenobe Somen (Shimate).